Junny20/jax-transformer-tinyshakespeare/README.md

 # Transformer (GPT-2 Style) in JAX

-A decoder-only GPT-style language model trained on TinyShakespeare, implemented from scratch in raw JAX — no Flax, no Haiku, no PyTorch.
+A decoder-only GPT-style language model trained on TinyShakespeare, implemented from scratch in raw JAX.

 ## Architecture